getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/ionic.md

 Sentry.init({ dsn: '___PUBLIC_DSN___' });
 ```

-In order to also use the Ionic provided `IonicErrorHandler` we need to add `SentryIonicErrorHandler`:
+In order to also use the Ionic provided `IonicErrorHandler`, we need to add `SentryIonicErrorHandler`:

 ```javascript
 import { IonicErrorHandler } from 'ionic-angular';